desultory/ugrd/readme.md

 [console.ttyS1]
 baud = 115_200
 type = "vt100"
-local = true
 ```

-Defines /dev/ttyS1 as a local `vt100` terminal with a `115200` baud rate.
+Defines /dev/ttyS1 as a `vt100` terminal with a `115200` baud rate.

 ##### General console options